sumimakito/RhythmView/README.md

             val dataSource = PlaybackSource(mediaPlayer!!, resolution)
             // initialize the visual effect
             val ripple = Ripple(view, 8)
+            // set colors for high, medium, low frequencies and particles ripple.colorHF = 0xffef9a9a
+            ripple.colorMF = 0xffef9a9a
+            ripple.colorLF = 0xffef9a9a
+            ripple.colorParticle = 0xffef9a9a
             // set the data source for the visual effect ripple.dataSource = dataSource
             // start the playback only once